brandypoiry/brandypoiry.github.io/resume.md

 <h5> STRENGTHS & QUALIFICATIONS </h5>
 <ul>
   <li> 15 years of learning and development experience </li>
-  <li> 10+ years of leadership experience with spans of 40 people and 5 teams supporting workforces of 7,000+ people</li>
+  <li> 10+ years of leadership experience with spans of 40 people and five teams supporting workforces of 7,000+ people</li>
   <li> Strong practitioner of followership as a leadership discipline, encouraging empowerment and agency among team members </li>
   <li> Passionate about growing people </li>
   <li> Comfortable working with and influencing technical teams and leaders across the globe </li>